Multiple sclerosis cases hit 2.3 mln worldwide

 But huge disparities remain when it comes to access to modern disease-modifying drugs.

-MS medicine has seen a number of advances in recent years, particularly with the introduction of a new generation of oral therapies such as Novartis' NOVN.VX Gilenya, Biogen Idec's (BIIB.O) Tecfidera and Sanofi's (SASY.PA) Aubagio.
+MS medicine has seen a number of advances in recent years, particularly with the introduction of a new generation of oral therapies such as Novartis' Gilenya, Biogen Idec's Tecfidera and Sanofi's Aubagio.

 These medicines offer an effective alternative to older disease-modifying treatments that are given by injection.